lildude/OctoCostToo/README.md

 ## Summary

-Octocost is an [AppDaemon](https://www.home-assistant.io/docs/ecosystem/appdaemon/) app for [Home Assistant](https://www.home-assistant.io/) which calculates the daily, monthly and yearly cost and usage of the Octopus Energy tariffs.
+OctoCostToo is an [AppDaemon](https://www.home-assistant.io/docs/ecosystem/appdaemon/) app for [Home Assistant](https://www.home-assistant.io/) which calculates the daily, monthly and yearly cost and usage of the Octopus Energy tariffs.

-By default OctoCost only gathers usage and cost information for the current (as of Jan 2021) Agile tariff: `AGILE-18-02-21` but can be configured to gather usage and cost information for an another electricity tariff, giving you the opportunity to compare your current tariff to the Agile tariff.
+By default OctoCostToo only gathers usage and cost information for the current (as of Jan 2021) Agile tariff: `AGILE-18-02-21` but can be configured to gather usage and cost information for an another electricity tariff, giving you the opportunity to compare your current tariff to the Agile tariff.

 Usage and cost information can also be gathered for a gas tariff.

-OctoCost creates and sets sensors for daily, monthly and yearly cost (£) and usage (kWh), up to and including yesterday:
+OctoCostToo creates and sets sensors for daily, monthly and yearly cost (£) and usage (kWh), up to and including yesterday:

 ```yaml
 sensor.octopus_daily_cost